Pogatello/SettlementManager/README.md

 Adjust connection string if neccessary - both in SettlementManager.Web (for blazor frontend) and SettlementManager.API (for rest api)

-Open Package Manager Console, targer project SettlementManager.Repository and execute Update-Database command
+Open Package Manager Console, target project SettlementManager.Repository and execute Update-Database command

 Database tables should be created.